xiaoronglv/xiaoronglv.github.io/_posts/2014-06-01-how-sidekiq-schedule-delay-jobs.md

         "enqueued_at":1401441308.209111
         }”

 Ops, only one task we got.
-The following arguments is not hard to understand:
+The following arguments easy to understand:

 * retry: do you want retry this task if it fail?
 * queue: queue name you specify